-RACV does not enter arrangements that are artificial and not linked to business requirements, or that rely on non-disclosure.
+RACV does not enter arrangements that are artificial and not linked to business requirements or that rely on non-disclosure.

-2.3 Approach to engagement with the ATO
+2.3.
+Approach to engagement with the ATO

 RACV maintains an open and transparent relationship with the ATO and other tax revenue authorities.
 RACV has been a participant in the ATO's Early Engagement Initiative since 2015.
-During a GST Engagement Program in 2019, the ATO considered that RACV's information systems that may impact its compliance with indirect tax obligations constitute a low level of risk.
+During a GST Engagement Program in 2019, the ATO considered that RACV's information systems that may impact on its compliance with indirect tax obligations constituted a low level of risk.

-2.4 International related party dealings
+2.4.
+International related party dealings

-RACV has a number of indirect interests in foreign entities with operations in high-tax jurisdictions.
-It has not entered into aggressive international related party transactions or structures, and has no related party dealings with entities in low-tax jurisdictions.
+RACV has a number of indirect interests in foreign entities which have operations in high-tax jurisdictions.
+It has not entered into aggressive international related party transactions or structures and does not have related party dealings with entities in low tax jurisdictions.